There are a number of things you must do to manage your candidature and ensure successful completion of your degree.

 Applications for funding must be submitted and approved before you attend the conference (retrospective applications will not be considered).
 There are three closing dates per year: 31 March, 31 July and 31 October.

 You can apply to reinstate your candidature and continue work on your project if:

-- you have previously withdrawn from your degree
+- you have previously discontinued from your degree within three years

-If your enrolment has lapsed or been terminated due to unsatisfactory progress you will have to demonstrate exceptional circumstances exist to justify reinstatement of your candidature.
+If your enrolment has lapsed or been terminated due to unsatisfactory progress, you will have to demonstrate that exceptional circumstances exist to justify reinstatement of your candidature.

 If your candidature is reinstated and you have consumed the timely duration of your degree, you will be required to pay the post-timely duration fees.